 Many discussions about the Inquisition get bogged down in numbers and many Catholics fail to understand what Fundamentalists are really driving at.
 As a result, Catholics restrict themselves to secondary matters.
 Instead, they should force the Fundamentalists to say explicitly what they are trying to prove.

-However, there is a certain utility—though a decidedly limited one—in demonstrating that the kinds and degrees of punishments inflicted by the Spanish Inquisition were similar to (actually, even lighter than) those meted out by secular courts.
+However, there is a certain utility—a decidedly limited one—in demonstrating that the kinds and degrees of punishments inflicted by the Spanish Inquisition were similar to (actually, even lighter than) those meted out by secular courts.
 It is equally true that, despite what we consider the Spanish Inquisition’s lamentable procedures, many people preferred to have their cases tried by ecclesiastical courts because the secular courts had even fewer safeguards.
-In fact, historians have found records of people b.aspheming in secular courts of the period so they could have their case transferred to an ecclesiastical court, where they would get a better hearing.

-The crucial thing for Catholics, once they have obtained some appreciation of the history of the Inquisition, is to explain how such an institution could have been associated with a divinely established Church and why it is not proper to conclude, from the existence of the Inquisition, that the Catholic Church is not the Church of Christ.
-This is the real point at issue, and this is where any discussion should focus.
+The crucial thing for Catholics, once they have obtained some appreciation of the history of the Inquisition, is to explain how such an institution could have been associated with a divinely established Church and why it is not proper to conclude from the existence of the Inquisition that the Catholic Church is not the Church of Christ.

 It is clear that there were some Israelites who posed as believers in and keepers of the covenant with Yahweh, while inwardly they did not believe and secretly practiced false religions, and even tried to spread them (cf. Deut.
 13:6–11).
 To protect the kingdom from such hidden heresy, these secret practitioners of false religions had to be rooted out and expelled from the community.
 This directive from the Lord applied even to whole cities that turned away from the true religion (Deut.
 13:12–18).
 Like Israel, medieval Europe was a society of Christian kingdoms that were formally consecrated to the Lord Jesus Christ.
 It is therefore quite understandable that these Catholics would read their Bibles and conclude that for the good of their Christian society they, like the Israelites before them, “must purge the evil from the midst of you” (Deut.
 13:5, 17:7, 12).
 Paul repeats this principle in 1 Corinthians 5:13.

 These same texts were interpreted similarly by the first Protestants, who also tried to root out and punish those they regarded as heretics.
 Luther and Calvin both endorsed the right of the state to protect society by purging false religion.
-In fact, Calvin not only banished from Geneva those who did not share his views, he permitted and in some cases ordered others to be executed for "heresy" (e.g. Jacques Gouet, tortured and beheaded in 1547; and Michael Servetus, burned at the stake in 1553).
+In fact, Calvin not only banished from Geneva those who did not share his views, he permitted and in some cases ordered others to be executed for “heresy” (e.g., Jacques Gouet, tortured and beheaded in 1547; and Michael Servetus, burned at the stake in 1553).
 In England and Ireland, Reformers engaged in their own ruthless inquisitions and executions.
-Conservative estimates indicate that thousands of English and Irish Catholics were put to death—many by being hanged, drawn, and quartered—for practicing the Catholic faith and refusing to become Protestant.
-An even greater number were forced to flee to the Continent for their safety.
-We point this out to show that the situation was a two-way street; and both sides easily understood the Bible to require the use of penal sanctions to root out false religion from Christian society.
+Thousands of English and Irish Catholics were put to death—many by being hanged, drawn, and quartered—for practicing the Catholic faith and refusing to become Protestant.
+An even greater number were forced to flee to the Continent.
+We point this out to show that both sides understood the Bible to require the use of penal sanctions to root out false religion from Christian society.